 What is a Summarise Written Text?

-What is summarising and how do you do it?
+What is Summarise Written Text and how do you do it?
 The skill of summarising is a necessary academic and life skill.
 You need to take the main ideas from a written text, and write them into a single sentence!
-In this way you have literally, summarised the main ideas, and written a much shorter text than the original, capturing all the main ideas.
+In this way you have literally, summarised the main ideas, and written a much shorter text than the original, capturing all the main ideas for summarising.

 What does Summarise Written Text look like?

 This is a short-answer writing task type that tests your reading and writing skills.
 You have 10 minutes to write a one-sentence summary of a reading passage and have 2 or 3 Summarise Written Text tasks in a test.

-You are given a text to analyze, space to write, and a word counter.
+You have a text to analyze, space to write, and a word counter.
 Your sentence length must be between 5 and 75 words.
 We recommend that you write a sentence of about 35-40 words.
 This is manageable, you will make fewer errors, and it will enable you to score a top score!

 What method should I use in Summarise Written Text?